secureCodeBox/documentation/docs/contributing/integrating-a-scanner/values.yaml.md

 ## parserImage

-The `parserImage` field specifies the Docker Image with the parser for the scanner.
+The `parserImage` field specifies the container image with the parser for the scanner.
-This will always be a custom Image containing the Parser SDK and the parser (see Parser SDK).
+This will always be a custom image containing the Parser SDK and the parser (see Parser SDK).
 Like in `image` the `tag` will default to the charts `appVersion` and should be `null` in `values.yaml`.
 For WPScan `parserImage` looks like this: